 - Contribute to bringing mindfulness-skills into the emerging 21st-century culture.

-- Integrate mindfulness exercises into volunteer and professional activities such as education, counseling, ministry, and business.
+- Integrate mindfulness exercises into volunteer and professional activities such as education, social justice, counseling, ministry, and business.

 Applicants should have: